nfreear/scroll-to-text/README.md

 A Javascript-based proxy to serve a web-page, and highlight and scroll to an arbitrary text.

+Features:

+ * Supports single or multiple words;
+ * URL parameter to modify the highlight background colour;

 ## Install .. build .. test .. serve

 ```sh